-State Group Life Insurance (SGL) offers term life insurance to employees and their spouse or domestic partner and eligible children.
+State Group Life Insurance (SGL) offers term life insurance to employees and their spouse and eligible children.
 Coverage is based on an employee’s annual salary.
-An employee may elect coverage of up to five times his or her annual salary, up to $20,000 of spouse or domestic partner coverage and up to $10,000 of child coverage.
+An employee may elect coverage of up to five times his or her annual salary, up to $20,000 of spouse coverage and up to $10,000 of child coverage.

 In addition to benefits payable in the event of a death, this plan provides the following benefits:

 - Employee coverage is based on your annual earnings – if your annual earnings increase, your coverage automatically increases the following year.

 - If you are terminally ill with a life expectancy of 12 months or less, you may receive up to the full amount of your coverage prior to your death.

 - If your death is accidental, your death benefit will double.